Yandex Cloud

 • Primitive roles

-• Roles required
+• What roles are required

 • What's next

-In this section, you will learn:
+In this section, you will learn about:

-• Which roles are required for particular actions.
+• Roles required for specific actions.

 Access managementAccess management

 Yandex Identity and Access Management checks all operations in Yandex Cloud.
-If an entity does not have required permissions, this service returns an error.
+If an entity does not have required permissions, IAM returns an error.

-To grant permissions for a resource, assign the appropriate resource roles to an entity performing operations, such as a Yandex account, service account, federated users, user group, system group, or public group.
+To grant permissions for a resource, assign the relevant resource roles to an entity performing operations.
+You can assign roles to a Yandex account, service account, local user, federated user, user group, system group, or public group.
 For more information, see How access management works in Yandex Cloud.

 • admin